kirarisk/pinocchio-raydium-cpmm-cpi/README.md

 This crate contains [`pinocchio`](https://crates.io/crates/pinocchio) helpers to perform cross-program invocations (CPIs) for Raydium CPMM instructions.

 Each instruction defines a `struct` with the accounts and parameters required.
-Once all values are set, you can call directly `invoke` to perform the CPI.
+Once all values are set, you can call directly `invoke` or `invoke_signed` to perform the CPI.

 This is a `no_std` crate.